apache/dolphinscheduler/docs/docs/en/guide/task/jupyter.md

 ## Create Task

-- Click `Project Management-Project Name-Workflow Definition`, and click the "`Create Workflow`" button to enter the DAG editing page.
+- Click `Project Management-Project Name-Workflow Definition`, and click the `Create Workflow` button to enter the DAG editing page.
 - Drag <img src="../../../../img/tasks/icons/jupyter.png" width="15"/> from the toolbar to the canvas.

 ## Task Parameters